Lebron James Teams Up With Michael Bloomberg To Help Pay Court Fees So Florida Felons Can Vote

 NBA legend and four-time champion LeBron James is one of several celebrities who have donated money to help Florida felons participate in this year’s presidential election, according to a report from Yahoo Sports.
-Philanthropist and New York City mayor Michael Bloomberg set a goal to raise $27 million to help pay for fees and fines so nearly 40,000 felons in the state could be eligible to vote.
+Philanthropist and New York City Mayor Michael Bloomberg set a goal to raise $27 million to help pay for fees and fines so nearly 40,000 felons in the state could be eligible to vote.

 James has contributed to this cause before.
 Earlier in the year, he donated $100,000 through his “More Than a Vote” campaign, a nonprofit organization that seeks to encourage more Black citizens to get involved in politics, as reported by The Los Angeles Times.
 The organization also helps educate voters on how they can make a difference in the country’s social justice issues.